Dar Sangre

 Dar Sangre, founded in 2004, is a metal band from Buenos Aires, Argentina.

 History

-Dar Sangre was founded in 2004 when musicians of many underground hardcore bands met together.
-In 2005 the group released the first Demo called “Primeros Auxilios” with 9 tracks.
-The band got signed by Argentine independent label Immune Records.
-In 2008 the band recorded the debut album “Un Corazón Por Cada Ciudad”.
+Dar Sangre was founded in 2004 when musicians from many underground hardcore bands met together.
+In 2005, the group released the first demo called “Primeros Auxilios” with nine tracks.
+The band was signed by the Argentine independent label Immune Records.
+In 2008, the band recorded their debut album, “Un Corazón Por Cada Ciudad”.
 Drums were recorded by Martin Carrizo (a former musician of A.N.I.M.A.L.) and all other productions were done by Javier Casas at Infire Studios.